SAP-archive/xsk/docs-site/docs/setup/helm.md

         --set kyma.roles={"<new-role>"\,"<new-role>"}
         ```

-        This will install additionally an `ApiRule` and XSUAA `ServiceInstance` and `ServiceBinding` with default roles `Developer` and `Operator` and will add your new roles.
+        This will install additionally an `ApiRule` and XSUAA `ServiceInstance` and `ServiceBinding` with SAP BTP Service Operator with default roles `Developer` and `Operator` and will add your new roles.
 The appropriate roles should be assigned to the user.

     ??? info "Configuration Options"